 Under the NDPA, the NDPR, and (where applicable) GDPR, you have the following rights over your personal data:

-- Right to be informed about how we process your personal data (this policy fulfils that obligation).
+- Right to be informed about how we process your personal data.

 - Right of access to a copy of the personal data we hold about you.